 He went to Harvard intending to become a lawyer but after reading about the first commercially available microcomputer, the Altair 8800, Gates and Allen knew the future was in computers.
 They built a computer in 1975, working day and night in Gates' dormitory room at Harvard.
 When their program worked, they dropped out of school to found Microsoft.

-When IBM was looking for a new operating system and were unable to make connections with the originator of the CPM operating system, they immediately contacted Microsoft.
+When IBM was looking for a new operating system and was unable to make connections with the originator of the CPM operating system, they immediately contacted Microsoft.
 Microsoft called a local company named Seattle Computer Products and bought the rights to Tim Patterson's Q-DOS (Quick and Dirty Operating System) for $50,000.
 Gates modified the program, renamed it MS-DOS and sold it to IBM.
-Microsoft incorporated on 6/25/1981, Bellevue, WA and the first trade of Microsoft on the New York stock market was on 3/13/1986.

 Gates is known for hiring shrewd, savvy businessmen and cream-of-the-crop computer experts to launch inexpensive and popular operating systems such as Windows 3, Windows '95 and Windows '98.
-During the 1990s, Microsoft Corp. has been involved in several federal lawsuits over unfair competitive practices.
-A formal lawsuit of the federal government against Microsoft began in Washington DC on 10/19/1998, 10:00 AM.
-Judge Jackson declared Microsoft to be a monopoly on 11/05/1999.
+During the 1990s, Microsoft Corp. was involved in several federal lawsuits over unfair competitive practices.
+A formal lawsuit of the federal government against Microsoft began in Washington DC on 19 October 1998 at 10:00 AM.
+Judge Jackson declared Microsoft to be a monopoly on 5 November 1999.

-Gates announced on June 15, 2006 that he is gradually letting go of some of his day-to-day responsibility at Microsoft to spend more time on his charitable foundation which attends to issues of world health and education.
-By July 2008 he will act as part-time Chairman and technical advisor to the company.
+Gates announced on 15 June 2006 that he was gradually letting go of some of his day-to-day responsibility at Microsoft to spend more time on his charitable foundation which attends to issues of world health and education.
+By July 2008 he was acting as part-time Chairman and technical advisor to the company.
 Gates said "I've decided that two years from today, I will reorganize my personal priorities….I believe with great wealth comes great responsibility - the responsibility to give back to society and make sure those resources are given back in the best possible way, to those in need….It's not a retirement, it's a reordering of my priorities."